-Understandably, there can be a range of emotions when it comes to downsizing for their next phase of retirement.
-While some immediately realize that they’ll need to pare down their belongings to live the life they want, others struggle with figuring out where to start.
+Understandably, there can be a range of emotions when it comes to downsizing in retirement.
+After all, a well-lived life often comes with a lot of “stuff.”
+And while some immediately realize that they’ll need to pare down their belongings to live the life they want, others struggle with figuring out where to start.

 The good news is that when you relocate to a senior living community, you’re moving into a completely new type of space — one where the surrounding community acts as an extension of your personal apartment or villa.
 A community’s common areas, from the restaurants and cafes to the art studio, fitness center and more, are a part of your new home.